tcoopman/irmin-tutorial/README.md

 # irmin-tutorials

-A collection of examples for [irmin](https://github.com/mirage/irmin).
+A set of tutorials for getting started with [irmin](https://github.com/mirage/irmin).

 ## Dependencies